Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class14/README.md

 > ***i.
 Read alignment into R***

-Fire up RStudio, set your working directory to ~/Desktop/Abau_parsnp/ or wherever you have downloaded your parsnp files and install/load ape
+Fire up RStudio, and get into your class R Project!

 Use the read.dna function in ape to read in you multiple alignments.
 Print out the variable to get a summary.